valleyofdoom/PC-Tuning/README.md

 > [!CAUTION]
 > 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 For most readers, I would recommend keeping the paging file enabled which is the default state.
 There is an argument that it is preferable to disable it if you have enough RAM for your applications as it reduces I/O overhead and that system memory is faster than disk however, many users have reported in-game stuttering in specific games with the paging file disabled despite being nowhere near maximum RAM load.
+Windows appears to allocate the page file to secondary drives sometimes which can be problematic if one of the drives is a HDD.
+This can be resolved by allocating the page file to an SSD and its size to "system managed size" then deallocating it on other drives.

 ## 11.51.
 Cleanup and Maintenance